Why Stone Works Best for Monochrome Kitchen Schemes

 Coloured Accessories

-Make the most of your stone worktop by considering what you place on them.
-Countertop accessories can provide a splash of colour to beautifully set off a monochrome kitchen.
+Make the most of your stone worktop by considering what you place on it.
+Countertop accessories can provide a splash of colour to set off a monochrome kitchen.
 Vibrant red works for a modern scheme, and emerald green for a more classic look.
 Set off your kitchen island or breakfast bar with coloured pendant lights.

 Ongoing Appeal

-The great thing about focussing a monochrome kitchen with stone work surfaces is that the materials are durable and hygienic.
+The great thing about a monochrome kitchen with stone work surfaces is that the materials are durable and hygienic.
 Sealed marble and granite are heat and water resistant, while quartz is almost entirely non-porous.
 In this way, the vibrancy of the tone (whether light or dark) is maintained through the years so your concept does not lose its edge.

 Mix Patterns